Illustration by Tina Berning

 Katy Lederer is the author of the poetry collections Winter Sex (Verse), The Heaven-Sent Leaf (BOA Editions), The bright red

-Educated at the University of California at Berkeley and the Iowa Writers' Workshop, her honors and awards include fellowships from Yaddo, MacDowell, the New York Foundation for the Arts, and a Discover Great New Writers citation from Barnes & Noble.
+Educated at the University of California at Berkeley, from which she graduated summa cum laude, and the Iowa Writers' Workshop, where she was an Iowa Arts Fellow, her honors and awards include fellowships from Yaddo, MacDowell, the New York Foundation for the Arts, and a Discover Great New Writers citation from Barnes & Noble.
 Her poetry, essays, and reviews have been published in a diverse array of magazines including The Paris Review, The Enemy, The American Poetry Review, A Public Space, and Poetry London.

 In her writing, work, and activism, Lederer focuses on the intersection between feeling and analysis, passion and data, and excess and traditional form.
 For twelve years she worked in quantitative finance.
 She has also worked as a teacher, anthropological researcher, assistant to the late psychoanalyst Dr. Arnold Cooper, and semi-professional poker player.
 She counts among her primary influences the works of Edith Wharton, John Kenneth Galbraith, Lyn Hejinian, Georges Bataille, Susan Sontag, Sylvia Plath, Octavia Butler, Michel Houellebecq, and Rebecca Solnitthese are the authors she can't get enough of.

 Currently, Lederer is at work on a series of pieces on climate change and energy finance and a book-length science fictional sonnet sequence titled Polar Bodies that takes place inside the sun.
 She can be reached at .